Heat Pump FAQs

 How long does a heat pump installation take?

-The time we'll be in your home varies, but normally we can install your new heat pump within five days.
+The time we'll be in your home varies, but normally we can install your new heat pump within three to four days.
 During that time, we'll aim to keep disruption to a minimum.

 How does your online estimate work?